What Does it Mean When Your Hips are Out of Alignment?

 Main causes of hip misalignment

 Patients commonly come into clinic and tell me about their hips “being out of whack”, thinking they have one leg shorter than the other, or self-diagnosing scoliosis.
 More often than not, a hip misalignment (uneven hips) may be the cause of their problems, not a shorter leg or scoliosis of the spine (even though these conditions do exist).
+When your hips are uneven (one higher than the other), your pelvis becomes tilted.

 Your hip can be out, or feel like it’s out, for a number of reasons.